 Volunteering is vital and valuable to Irish society and is recognised as a way to better social cohesion, mental health and well-being, inclusion and connectedness within communities.
-The awards are a unique opportunity to say ‘thank you’ to ordinary people doing this extraordinary work.
+The awards are a unique opportunity to say ‘thank you’ to ordinary people doing these extraordinary things.

 About The Awards

 The awards begin with a public call for nominations.
 Anyone can nominate a volunteer, someone they know who gives their time and energy voluntarily and without pay.
 The Volunteer Ireland Awards are open to volunteers of all ages working with Irish volunteer involving organisations.

 There are 11 categories reflecting the different facets of volunteering, such as, social inclusion, sport, safety, youth work and including an “Outstanding Groups” category.
 The final category recognises the important work of volunteer managers, this category is separate as the nominee can be in a paid or unpaid role.

 All nominations are carefully read by our judges and shortlisting panel.
 The category winners and the Volunteer of The Year are announced at a gala event in December, which is attended by the shortlisted volunteers and their supporters.

 We hope to recognise as many volunteers as possible.
 Those who are nominated but who are not shotlisted for an award will receive a thank you card from Volunteer Ireland.
 We want to let everyone who is nominated know that their contributions are greatly valued and that someone took the time to put them forward for an award.